yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 One of our recent important rendering changes was the [NVFlinger rewrite](https://yuzu-emu.org/entry/yuzu-progress-report-mar-2022/#graphical-changes-and-optimizations), who would have guessed that coding an implementation closer to the Switch would result in a smoother gaming experience?

-After its release, user reports mentioned timing and frame pacing issues in games like `Super Smash Bros.
+However, after its release, user reports mentioned timing and frame pacing issues in games like `Super Smash Bros.
 Ultimate`.
-Match time would pass slower, around a second longer per minute on Ryzen systems, this result was far worse on Intel Alder Lake CPUs (12th gen).
+Match time would pass increasingly slower, around a second longer per minute on Ryzen systems, and exacerbated with Intel Alder Lake CPUs (12th gen).

 The solution [bunnei](https://github.com/bunnei) arrived to, contrary to what one would think, is to {{< gh-hovercard "8428" "implement a *less accurate* behaviour." >}}
-yuzu is multithreaded, and very heavily so (even if it doesn’t show up in CPU % use graphs), and a 100% accurate implementation of NVFlinger would not be sensitive enough for the emulator’s requirements.
+yuzu is multithreaded, and very heavily so (even if it doesn’t show up in CPU % usage graphs), and a 100% accurate implementation of NVFlinger would not be sensitive enough for the emulator’s requirements.
-Weird CPU architectures aside.

-While the issue is solved, Intel Alder Lake users are recommended to run the latest BIOS and chipset driver versions, check your motherboard/laptop support sites.
+Weird CPU architectures aside, while the issue is solved, Intel Alder Lake users are recommended to run the latest BIOS and chipset driver versions.
+Check your motherboard/laptop support sites for these updates.

-While still on the topic of NVFlinger goodies, a very requested feature!
+While still on the topic of NVFlinger goodies, we present a highly requested feature!
 Veteran users will remember that during its single threaded days, yuzu would allow control over game speed.
-With the arrival of multicore, known at the time as [Project Prometheus](https://yuzu-emu.org/entry/yuzu-prometheus/), this feature had to be disabled, to the chagrin of many people.
+With the arrival of multicore, known at the time as [Project Prometheus](https://yuzu-emu.org/entry/yuzu-prometheus/), this feature had to be disabled to the chagrin of many people.
+How time flies!
-How time flies…

-Thanks to NVFlinger, {{< gh-hovercard "8508" "yuzu now has control over the frame time calculation," >}} allowing a new method to calculate game speed regardless of CPU emulation!
+{{< gh-hovercard "8508" "yuzu now has control over the frame time calculation," >}} allowing a new method to calculate game speed regardless of CPU emulation!
 You can find the option in `Emulation > Configure… > General > Limit Speed Percent`.
 Needless to say, if you want to make a game run faster, you must have the hardware performance to reach the new target speed.